A Quick Guide to 9 Essential Project Documents and Templates

 2. Project Charter

-The project charter formally authorizes the project while giving the project manager the authority to plan, execute, and manage the project.
+The project charter formally authorizes the project and gives the project manager the authority to plan, execute, and manage it.

 • Scope of the work